• 0161 696 6170

 Terms & conditions of trade

 At Stephensons we can advise upon both the content and drafting of your business’ terms and conditions.
-Our dedicated specialists have the expertise to advise you on all legal matters affecting terms and conditions and the formation of contracts.
+Our dedicated terms and conditions lawyers have the expertise to advise you on all legal matters affecting terms and conditions and the formation of contracts.
 We also recognise the key commercial risks that affect your business and will tailor the terms and conditions necessary to protect it.

 In any economic climate it is vital for businesses to make sure that they get paid for the goods or services that they provided to their customers as even one bad debt could condemn a business to failure.